OllieJones/index-wp-mysql-for-speed/readme.txt

 = Does this plugin generate any overhead when my site is busy? =

-No. All this plugin's work happens from the WordPress Dashboard.
-Only a tiny bit of its code runs when your visitors view your site.
+No. Some plugins' code runs when your visitors view pages.
+All this plugin's work happens from the WordPress Dashboard.
+It sets up the keys in your database and then gets out of the way.

+= What happens when I deactivate this plugin? =

+Its high-performance keys remain in place.
+You can always reactivate it if you need to revert your keys to the WordPress standard.

 = How can I learn more about this business of database keys? =

 It's a large topic.
-Some people (often called Database Administrators--DBSs) make entire careers out of this kind work.
+Some people (often called Database Administrators--DBAs) make entire careers out of this kind of work.
 Where can you look to get started?

 * Marcus Winand's great book [Use The Index, Luke](https://use-the-index-luke.com).
 * Rick James, a contributor to this plugin, has a good article [Building the best INDEX for a given SELECT](http://mysql.rjweb.org/doc.php/index_cookbook_mysql).